wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/7-exercise-retrieve-access-token.md

     :::image type="content" source="../media/7-sign-in-button.png" alt-text="The screenshot of the sign in button.":::

-1. Sign in using an account in the same Microsoft 365 developer tenant, used in unit 4, where you registered the Azure Active Directory Application.
+1. Sign in using an account in the same Microsoft 365 developer tenant used in unit 4, where you registered the Azure Active Directory Application.
 1. After successfully signing in, you will be prompted to give consent as shown below:

      :::image type="content" source="../media/7-consent-page.png" alt-text="The screenshot of the consent page.":::